When I was young I thought I wanted to be a writer.

 Telling stories is, at the core, why I am a photographer.
 Don't get me wrong, I love being able to capture beautiful photos, and the pride I feel when I deliver galleries makes me feel like a superhero, but it's the stories that get me.
 It always has been.

-Then, I found the magical world of fine art photography.
+Then I found the magical world of photography, and soon, fine art photography.

 First, a timeline:

 I got my very first camera (a Kodak point and shoot) when I was 10 years old.

 Had my first portrait session at thirteen and a half (with my photography teacher, Sabrina).

 Had my first paid session when I was fourteen.

 Kept going.
 Wasn't good for a long time.

 Found (and fell in love with) fine art photography at 15.